Oliveira777rj/Oliveira777rj/README.md

 <p align="center" style="font=18">
   <samp>
     <br>
      Hello!
-I am Michel Oliveira, a graduate in backend development.
+I am Michel Oliveira, I live in Rio de Janeiro, and I have a degree in backend development.
 My goal is to specialize in the development field, and I am looking for opportunities that will allow me to enhance my skills and start my career in this area.</b>
     <br>
     <br>
   </samp>